Tense calm in divided Cyprus after UN says peacekeepers attacked

-NICOSIA: A tense calm held Monday in Cyprus after the UN accused Turkish Cypriot forces of assaulting peacekeepers attempting to block construction of a road in the buffer zone.
+NICOSIA: A tense calm held Monday in Cyprus after the United Nations accused Turkish Cypriot forces of assaulting peacekeepers attempting to block road construction in the divided island’s buffer zone.

-It was one of the most serious incidents for years on the divided Mediterranean island and drew widespread international condemnation.
+It was the most serious incident of its kind in years on the east Mediterranean island and drew widespread international condemnation.

 The confrontation occurred on Friday in Pyla, an ethnically mixed village in the UN-patrolled buffer zone between the internationally recognized Republic of Cyprus in the south and a breakaway Turkish Cypriot statelet in the north.